*Go to the next slide to learn about my work experience and skills!

 I also started exploring back-end software while at Yay Brigade.
 I built a tool called Status that displayed a list of the websites and whether or not they were online.
 It would email us after a site had been down for longer than an hour.

-I’m well-versed in all layers of the stack, from web development to bare-metal firmware to electrical PCB design.
+I’m well-versed in all layers of the stack, from web development to bare-metal firmware to PCB design.

 I am also a skilled technical communicator, from design reviews to bug reports to project documentation.
+I gave the final presentation for my senior capstone on behalf of my team, check it out here.

 KiCad schematic + layout.
 PCB rework.
 Debugging.
 Test plans.
+Harnessing.

 Technical communication.
 Jazz bass.
 Cooking.
 Bouldering.